back Back

 Amara Angelica

-Amara Angelica is an electrical engineer and inventor
+Amara Angelica is an electronics engineer and inventor

 Visualization of SyntheMol training set chemical data space—colors represent libraries of different chemical spaces (credit: K. Swanson et al)